bpx-chain/synapse-node/waku/README.md

 ## Introduction

-This is an implementation in Nim of the Waku suite of protocols.
+This is an implementation in Nim of the Synapse suite of protocols.

 See [specifications](https://rfc.vac.dev/spec/10/).